thesofakillers/literature-notes/yatesMindIlluminatedComplete2017.md

   explicitly monastic living, this guide also considers those with more typical lifestyles, such as having a job, a family, and a life outside of meditation.

+## Glossary

+- **Awakening**: To Awaken means understanding reality as it is, rather than as we inaccurately perceive it and believe it to be.
+- **Meditation**: The systematic process of training the mind